nltk/nltk_book/en/ch05-draft.rst

 those features.
 Most automatic learning methods restirct features to have simple value types, such as booleans, numbers, and strings.
-But note that just because a feature has a simple type, does not necessarily mean that the feature's value is simple to expres or compute; indeed, it is even possible to use very complex and informative values, such as the output of a second supervised classifier, as features.
+But note that just because a feature has a simple type, does not necessarily mean that the feature's value is simple to express or compute; indeed, it is even possible to use very complex and informative values, such as the output of a second supervised classifier, as features.